Plugin Development

 Getting Started

-// ~/.config/vimcraft/plugins/hello.js export default function(vim) { // Plugin initialization vim.notify('Hello from my plugin!'); // Register a command vim.command('SayHello', () => { vim.notify('Hello, Vimcraft!'); }); // Add a keybinding vim.keymap.set('n', '<leader>h', () => { vim.cmd('SayHello'); }); }
+// ~/.config/vimcraft/plugins/hello.ts // Plugin initialization console.log('Hello from my plugin!'); // Register a command vim.api.createUserCmd('SayHello', () => { console.log('Hello, Vimcraft!'); }, { desc: 'Say hello' }); // Add a keybinding vim.keymap.set('n', '<leader>h', () => { vim.cmd('SayHello'); }, { desc: 'Say hello' });

 Plugin Structure

-// Complete plugin example export default function(vim) { // State management let myPluginState = { enabled: true, count: 0, }; // Listen to events vim.on('bufEnter', (buffer) => { console.log('Entered buffer:', buffer.name); }); vim.on('bufWrite', async (buffer) => { console.log('Buffer saved:', buffer.name); }); // Register commands vim.command('ToggleMyPlugin', () => { myPluginState.enabled = !myPluginState.enabled; vim.notify(`Plugin ${myPluginState.enabled ? 'enabled' : 'disabled'}`); }); // Create custom keybindings vim.keymap.set('n', '<leader>mp', () => { vim.cmd('ToggleMyPlugin'); }); // Access current buffer and window const currentBuffer = vim.api.getCurrentBuffer(); const currentWindow = vim.api.getCurrentWindow(); }
+// ~/.config/vimcraft/plugins/my-plugin.ts // State management let myPluginState = { enabled: true, count: 0, }; // Listen to events via autocommands vim.api.createAutocmd('BufEnter', { callback: (args) => { console.log('Entered buffer:', args.file); } }); vim.api.createAutocmd('BufWritePost', { callback: (args) => { console.log('Buffer saved:', args.file); } }); // Register commands vim.api.createUserCmd('ToggleMyPlugin', () => { myPluginState.enabled = !myPluginState.enabled; console.log(`Plugin ${myPluginState.enabled ? 'enabled' : 'disabled'}`); }, { desc: 'Toggle my plugin' }); // Create custom keybindings vim.keymap.set('n', '<leader>mp', () => { vim.cmd('ToggleMyPlugin'); }, { desc: 'Toggle my plugin' }); // Access current buffer and window const currentBuffer = vim.api.getCurrentBuf(); const currentWindow = vim.api.getCurrentWin();

 Plugin Configuration

-// my-plugin.js export default function(vim) { const config = { enabled: true, autoSave: true, delay: 1000, }; // Event handlers vim.on('bufWrite', async (buffer) => { if (config.autoSave) { vim.notify('File saved!'); } }); // Keybindings vim.keymap.set('n', '<leader>t', () => { config.enabled = !config.enabled; vim.notify(`Plugin ${config.enabled ? 'enabled' : 'disabled'}`); }); }
+// ~/.config/vimcraft/plugins/my-plugin.ts const config = { enabled: true, autoSave: true, delay: 1000, }; // Event handlers vim.api.createAutocmd('BufWritePost', { callback: (args) => { if (config.autoSave) { console.log('File saved:', args.file); } } }); // Toggle keybinding vim.keymap.set('n', '<leader>t', () => { config.enabled = !config.enabled; console.log(`Plugin ${config.enabled ? 'enabled' : 'disabled'}`); }, { desc: 'Toggle plugin' });

 Hot Reload Development